-The standard monthly premium for Medicare Part B enrollees will be $170.10 in 2022, an increase of $21.60 from $148.50 for 2021.
-A small percentage of Medicare beneficiaries will pay less than the full Part B standard monthly premium amount in 2022 due to the statutory hold harmless provision, which limits certain beneficiaries’ increase in their Part B premium to be no greater than the increase in their Social Security benefits.
+The standard monthly premium for Medicare Part B enrollees will be $164.90 for 2023, a decrease of $5.20 from $170.10 in 2022.
+A small percentage of Medicare beneficiaries will pay less than the full Part B standard monthly premium amount in 2023 due to the statutory hold harmless provision, which limits certain beneficiaries’ increase in their Part B premium to be no greater than the increase in their Social Security benefits.

-The Social Security Administration announced a 5.9 percent cost-of-living adjustment (COLA) for 2022 Social Security benefits.
-Since the Social Security law includes a "hold-harmless" provision preventing Medicare Part B premiums from increasing faster than Social Security benefits, a small percentage of the people with Medicare Part B will be "held harmless" from any increase in 2022 Part B premiums and will "effectively" pay a slightly higher monthly premium as compared to last year - after taking the 5.9 percent COLA increase into account.
+The Social Security Administration will be announcing the cost-of-living adjustment (COLA) for 2023 Social Security benefits.
+Since the Social Security law includes a "hold-harmless" provision preventing Medicare Part B premiums from increasing faster than Social Security benefits, a small percentage of the people with Medicare Part B will be "held harmless" from any increases in 2023 Part B premiums and will "effectively" pay an even lower monthly premium as compared to last year - after taking the COLA increase into account.

-2022 IRMAA: Slight increase in Medicare Part D IRMAA payments for most along with changes in the IRMAA brackets due to annual inflation adjustments.
+2023 IRMAA: Slight decrease in Medicare Part D IRMAA payments along with changes in the IRMAA brackets due to annual inflation adjustments.

 |If Your Yearly Income Is